apache/shardingsphere/docs/document/content/features/transaction/use-norms/xa.en.md

 ## Unsupported

-* Recover committing and rolling back in other machines after the service is down.
+* Recover committing and rolling back in other machines after the service is down;
-* Savepoint.
-* In the transaction block, the SQL execution is abnormal, and run `Commit`, and data remains consistent.
+* MySQL,in the transaction block, the SQL execution is abnormal, and run `Commit`, and data remains consistent.

 ## XA Transaction managed by XA Statement